greymatter-io/helm-charts/docs/Getting Started.md

 ### Docker credentials

 Before installing the secrets chart, or your own series of secrets, a docker secret with docker credentials to pull the Grey Matter images must be created.
-By default, it is named `{{ .Values.global.image_pull_secret }}`, but a secret with a different name can be used as long as `.Values.global.image_pull_secret` is set to the name of the secret in all of the Grey Matter charts.
+By default, it is named `docker.secret`, but a secret with a different name can be used as long as `.Values.global.image_pull_secret` is set to the name of the secret in all of the Grey Matter charts.

 Run `make credentials` to generate a `credentials.yaml` file.
 It will prompt you for your registry and credentials and (optionally) your [AWS credentials](#aws-credentials-optional).
 The `credentials.yaml` file will look like the following: